 What is a credit builder card?

-A credit builder card might offer a lower credit limit to begin with, due to the risk involved from the lender’s point of view.
+A credit builder card might offer a lower credit limit to begin with, and usually have higher interest rates due to the risk involved from the lender’s point of view.
 But this can often be improved with good management on your part.

 If used sensibly, it can ultimately work to your advantage and carry several benefits, for example: